avery-gfs/classes25/shared/grading.md

   Please limit conversations to library-level volume when working and collaborating on classwork.

+- Leaving the classroom

+  You are welcome to go to the bathroom or to get water during class, but make to let me know before you leave the room.
+If you need to leave, please try to do so during the classwork portion of class, rather than during lecture.

 - Attention during lecture and presentations

   It's difficult to present to an audience when you can hear other people